 Various vitamins have been advocated for their supposed therapeutic efficacy in the treatment of ocular disorders of animals.
 In the absence of a specific vitamin, there is little to be gained from such local therapy.

-3-Riboflavin (Vit.
-B): - Vit.
+Vit.
 B deficiency is characterized by superficial vascularization and ulceration of the cornea.

 This enzyme is used to remove clotted blood from the anterior chamber in traumatic hyphema.
 Most of such clots are resorbed spontaneously in 7-10 days.
-This enzyme acts on fresh clots and should be considered for use in extensive haemorrhage.
+This enzyme acts on fresh clots and should be considered for use in extensive hemorrhage.

 Trypsin is useful for absorption of intraocular debris in cases of hypopyon.
-Alpha chymotrypsin (Alfapsin) is a proteolytic enzyme used for removal of the lens by intracapsular extraction in cases of cataract.
+Alpha chymotrypsin is a proteolytic enzyme used for removal of the lens by intra-capsular extraction in cases of cataract.
 It is used in human but may be of little value in animals as the zonules are considerably more resistant to enzymatic digestion.

 Fluorescein is available as solution of 0.5-2.0%.
 Filter paper stripe impregnated with fluorescein may be placed in the conjunctival sac until moistened by tears.
-It is readily soluble in water produces a bright green fluorescent colour.
+It is readily soluble in water produces a bright green fluorescent color.

 In general, aqueous solutions as normal saline are unsuitable for tear replacement because these hydrophilic solutions do not adhere to the lipophilic corneal epithelium.
 Viscous agents, bind the solution to the epithelium.
 They are indicated in cases of keratoconjunctivitis sicca, exposure keratitis and as cushioning solution during gonioscopy as well as an ophthalmic vehicle.

-1-Methylcellulose 0.5-1.0% solution 2-Poly vinyl e alcohol 1.4%
+2-Poly vinyl e alcohol 1.4%